Krabi Town is located in the south of Thailand and is the gateway to popular islands such as Koh Phi Phi and Ao Nang.

 Every Friday there is a free laughing yoga class at the Green Yoga Krabi.
 They have other classes as well, but who doesn’t love a good laugh while working out?

-Foodie Ideas.
-When Bored, Eat!
+Foodie Ideas in Krabi Town When Bored, Eat!

-14. Or not eat at the Morning Market
+14. Or Not Eat at the Morning Market

 The Maharaj market opens at 4 am and closes at 10 am.
 You can find local produce, fruit, chicken, pork, and seafood as well as prepared meals.
-The market is very warm inside and there are flies everywhere so I would look but not eat unless you have a stomach of steel.

 15. Save Some $ and Eat at the Day Market